 All prospective college students should at least consider what they could do with a STEM degree.
-Studying STEM – science, technology, engineering and mathematics – will provide you with a solid background in the concepts of science and math and how to apply those principles.
+STEM is the acronym for science, technology, engineering and mathematics.
+Studying STEM will provide you with a solid background in the concepts of science and math and how to apply those principles.
 When you earn a STEM degree, you will be prepared for several high-paying and in-demand career paths.

 Benefits of a STEM Career

-The reason that you can do what you can do with a STEM degree is because of the rigorous coursework in science and mathematics that you take during your education.
+The reason that you can do what you can do with a STEM degree is because of the rigorous coursework in science and mathematics.
 Different STEM subjects have different curricula.
-For example, an engineering major will delve deep into the principles of engineering, specifically as they are used in the student’s chosen discipline.
-A student majoring in information technology will take far more computer courses than the average math major or biology student.
+For example, an engineering major will delve deep into the principles of engineering, specifically as they are used in your chosen discipline.
+If you major in information technology you will take far more computer courses than the average math major or biology student.
 However, all STEM majors need a strong background in the fundamentals of science and mathematics to build on as they take their advanced, specialized coursework.

 Unexpected Technology Careers for STEM Majors